Table of Contents

 - Non-specific cardiac symptoms

-In cases of secondary hypertension, symptoms of the individual underlying disease will accompany those of the hypertension.
+In cases of secondary hypertension, symptoms of the individual underlying disease will accompany those of hypertension.

 Special forms of arterial hypertension are isolated office hypertension and isolated ambulatory hypertension.